The Verdict Is In

 “What kind of mother chooses drugs over her children.”

+Those words didn’t just wound her.
 They rewrote her in the eyes of the people who held power over her.

 No one asked about the trauma she experienced.

-No one asked about the therapy waitlist.
+No one asked about the delay of therapy due to waitlists.

 No one asked how she was supposed to heal without childcare, transportation, or support.